The Best Tip for Lazy Procrastinators

 How many servings of vegetables do you eat per day?
 How many do you think you need?

 Try seven cups of vegetables.
 I’m willing to bet that your estimate of how much you should eat (and the reality of how much you do eat) is far below that.

 Why is potassium so important?
-Because low potassium levels can wreak havoc with your blood sugar, and cause you to crave sugar and sweets, which isn’t what you really need.
+It is because low potassium levels can wreak havoc with your blood sugar, and can cause you to crave sugar and sweets, which isn’t what you really need.
 Your body doesn’t always know best— cravings for sweets rarely evince a need for simple sugars.
 Try eating your vegetables- lots and lots of vegetables- and see if you find yourself craving sweets less and less often.
 When you eat the right foods, your body won’t even want the sugar!

 Eat Protein at Breakfast